marmelab/react-admin/docs/CreateEdit.md

 - `optimistic`: The mutation is applied locally and the side effects are executed immediately.
 Then the mutation is passed to the dataProvider.
 If the dataProvider returns successfully, nothing happens (as the mutation was already applied locally).
 If the dataProvider returns in error, the page is refreshed and an error notification is shown.
 - `undoable` (default): The mutation is applied locally and the side effects are executed immediately.
 Then a notification is shown with an undo button.
 If the user clicks on undo, the mutation is never sent to the dataProvider, and the page is refreshed.
 Otherwise, after a 5 seconds delay, the mutation is passed to the dataProvider.
 If the dataProvider returns successfully, nothing happens (as the mutation was already applied locally).
 If the dataProvider returns in error, the page is refreshed and an error notification is shown.

 By default, pages using `<Edit>` use the `undoable` mutation mode.
-This is part of the "optimistic rendering" strategy of react-admin ; it makes the user interactions more reactive.
+This is part of the "optimistic rendering" strategy of react-admin ; it makes user interactions more reactive.

 You can change this default by setting the `mutationMode` prop - and this affects both the Save and Delete buttons.
 For instance, to remove the ability to undo the changes, use the `optimistic` mode: